-It’s important to keep your accounts and information safe from cyber attacks and maintain healthy cybersecurity compliance, whether personal or for business.
+It’s important to keep your accounts and information safe from cyber attacks and maintain healthy cybersecurity compliance.
 The first line of defense is strong, long and complex passwords.

-Hackers have password-cracking tools to try and break into your account, but their best method is usually via brute force, which is when they test thousands of password and username combinations.
-You must take the necessary precautions to protect against hackers; once they access your personal, business or financial information, they can commit identity fraud, sell your data to other cyber criminals, empty your bank account and more.
+Hackers have sophisticated password-cracking tools to try and break into your accounts, but their best method is usually via brute force.
+This is when they test thousands of password and username combinations.

 Read: The Best Practices Against Cyber Attacks

 You shouldn’t reuse passwords for multiple accounts, especially for business and personal accounts.
-If hackers access one password, they potentially gain access to all accounts with that same password.
+If hackers access one password, they potentially gain access to all accounts with that same password, including email, social media, banking and more.
 Even though 84% of the world reuses passwords, you should instead create a different password for each account.

 Keeping your passwords the same increases your chances that someone will guess them eventually.
 You should change them regularly but not to the point where you will forget them.
-We recommend you change them every three months.
+We recommend you change them at least every three months.
 However, if you are a cyber attack or hack victim, you should change your password immediately.
-When you do change it, don’t change only one character, like a “2” to a “3.”
+When you do change it, don’t change only one character, like a “2” to a “3” – create an entirely new password that has nothing to do with the compromised one.

 Did you know that “password” and “123456” are the most common passwords, followed by “111111” or “abc123”?
 These obvious and simple passwords offer no protection and should be avoided.
 Also, don’t use passwords from memorable keyboard paths, like “qwerty” or “asdfgh.”